Bumshakalaka/krAIna/README.md

     - ./example1.txt
     - ./example2.txt
 ```
 to `config.yaml` file.
-The fields are parsed and added to system prompt:
+The fields are parsed and added to the system prompt:
 ```
 ... system prompt ...
 Take into consideration the context below while generating answers.